ibexa/documentation-developer/docs/api/rest_api_usage.md

 !!! note "Caution with custom HTTP methods"

     Using custom HTTP methods can cause issues with several HTTP proxies, network firewall/security solutions and simpler web servers.
 To avoid issues with this, REST API allows you to set these using the HTTP header `X-HTTP-Method-Override` along standard `POST` method instead of using a custom HTTP method.
 Example: `X-HTTP-Method-Override: PUBLISH`

 If applicable, both methods are always mentioned in the specifications.

 Not safe methods will require a CSRF token if [session-based authentication](rest_api_authentication.md#session-based-authentication) is used.

-### OPTIONS requests
+### OPTIONS method
 https://doc.ibexa.co/en/latest/api/rest_api_best_practices/#options-requests
-TODO: Needed or table above is enough?

-Any URI resource that the REST API responds to will respond to an OPTIONS request.
+Any URI resource that the REST API responds to will respond to an `OPTIONS` request.
-TODO: Is it true for custom route?
-How to make it true for customs?

 The response contains an `Allow` header, as specified in [chapter 14.7 of RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.7), which lists the methods accepted by the resource.